 What’s the difference between my personal wallet and my trading wallet?

 Your personal wallet is used for storing and transferring your digital assets, rather like a bank account.
 It consists of the individual asset accounts we generate on sign-up using your twelve secret words.
-It is not possible to trade with funds held in your personal wallet.
-For more information, see here.

 Both your personal wallet and trading wallet are non-custodial and protected by multi-party computation.